-I shake my head, for I am never on any kind of animal in my life, and then I pick up on something Hilda says, and I say straight out to Griselda, "You are this Lady of Alone?"
+I shake my head, for I am never on any kind of animal in my life, and then I finally pick up on something Hilda says for a second time, and I say straight out to Griselda, "You are this Lady of Alone?"

 "Right," she says.
-"As you may remember, her family carries some weight there in times gone by."
+"As you may remember, her family is carrying some weight there in times gone by."

-"So, are her parents still alive?"
-I ask, for I previously meet with both Griselda's father and mother.4
+"So, are her parents still living?"
+I ask, for I am previously meeting with Griselda's father and mother both.

-"No," says Hilda very shortly, and I suspect that this is a touchy subject, so I let it drop.
-But I get to wondering just what Hilda's position is, so I say that she is clearly working for Griselda now.
+"No," says Hilda very shortly, and from the way she says it I suspect that this is a touchy matter, so I hastily change the subject and say that clearly she is working for Griselda now.

-"Yes," says Hilda, sounding more relaxed.
-"I am the chief of her bodyguard, and I act as a sort of steward as well."
+"Yes," says Hilda in a proud sort of way, "I am the chief of her bodyguard, and I act as a sort of steward as well."

-Now, I find I am feeling very weary, but I cannot fall asleep, for I am nervous whatever horse I am on, and by the time we reach this great big house in the centre of Alone that seems to be Griselda's I am ready to drop.
-Griselda orders me to be given blankets and shown where to sleep, which I do with great pleasure until I am woken in the evening, and the house servants take me in hand, and get me washed and put into clean clothing, and then I am taken to see Griselda, looking really quite presentable, and she is now wearing fine robes and jewellery and I do not know what and she looks a very fine sight..
+Now, I find I am feeling very weary, but I cannot fall asleep, for I am feeling very nervous about being up on this horse, and by the time we reach a big house in Alone that seems to be Griselda's I am ready to drop.
+Griselda orders me to be given blankets and shown where to sleep, which I do with great pleasure until I am woken in the evening, and the house servants get me washed and put into clean clothing, and then I am taken to see Griselda, who is now wearing fine robes and jewellery and I do not know what, and she looks a very fine sight.

 "That's better," she says, running her eyes over me.
-"Not looking like you already have one foot in the grave any more, though I have to say, Olaf, you are pretty thin."
+"Not looking as if you already have one foot in the grave, though I have to say, Olaf, you are really pretty thin."

-"I do not get so much to eat recently," I say.
+"I am not getting so much to eat recently," I explain.

 "Why, where are my manners?" she cries, and claps her hands, and orders refreshments brought, and before long I have a better mug of beer in front of me than I ever taste in Pavis, and all kinds of delicacies to nibble on, and I express great gratitude to Griselda for her hospitality.